PaoloC68/asus-z370-a-ii-hackintosh/README.md

 | ApfsDriverLoader.efi | Apple File System support
 | AptioMemoryFix.efi   | Allows macOS to boot with UEFI

-* When booting from a USB drive (e.g. for an installer), VBoxHfs-64.efi is required.
+* When booting from a USB drive (e.g. for an installer), VBoxHfs.efi is required.

 ### kexts/Other